pbernet/akka_streams_tutorial/README.md

 ## Element deduplication ##

-Dropping identical (consecutive or non-consecutive) elements in an unbounded stream can be done:
+Dropping identical (consecutive or non-consecutive) elements in an unbounded stream:

 * [DeduplicateConsecutiveElements](src/main/scala/sample/stream_shared_state/DeduplicateConsecutiveElements.scala) shows
   the usage of the `sliding` operator